AgentMC/Sao19/Translate/Ru/Part1.md

 Normally, one finger can control only one generated element, so even high-level clerics could not overcome the limit of ten instances.

-Rumors said, the former head of the Elder Council that used to manage the Axiom Church once used his toes to rise this limit to twenty, and the deceased Highest Priest Administrator seemed to have manipulated nearly a hundred instances using her hair, but of course Ronye never witnessed that.
+Rumors said, the former head of the Elder Council that used to manage the Axiom Church once used his toes to rise this limit to twenty, and the deceased Highest Priest Administrator seemed to have manipulated nearly a hundred instances using her hair, but of course Ронье never witnessed that.

-Even the knight Ronye was struck, not saying anything about the citizens who packed in Cathedral.
+Even the knight Ронье was struck, not saying anything about the citizens who packed in Cathedral.
 High there in the air, an orange flash flared up so bright it should be called the second Solus, followed by the roar and a cruel shake as if heavens have fallen to the ground.
 Most of the onlookers screamed and covered heads with both hands.

 However, of course, unprocessed thermal elements have only exploded in the sky, so no damage has been none to the ground several hundred mel away from the bright phenomenon.

 At the end of the line of sight of the visitors who raised their faces, the dark black smoke expanded fully covering the top of the Cathedral which returned back to the original position.

 After seeing the explosion of the scale several times larger than the fireworks celebrating the New Year fired from this square two months ago, ── perhaps everyone thought that the Prime Swordsman who was in the steel dragon had passed anyway.
-Naturally, Ronye thought so as well, clenching both hands in front of her chest and opening her eyes wide.
+Naturally, Ронье thought so as well, clenching both hands in front of her chest and opening her eyes wide.

 "Ki............"

-_Kirito-senpai!_
+_Кирито-senpai!_

-As soon as she was about to shout, Asuna next to her tapped Ronnie's shoulder lightly and said.
+As soon as she was about to shout, Асуна next to her tapped Ronnie's shoulder lightly and said.

 "He's all right"